wp-plugins/subscribe2/ReadMe.txt

 * Implemented use of Farbtastic as colour chooser in the Counter Widget because ColorPicker has been deprecated in WordPress
 * Fixed one hook call in WordPress to pass $this variable by reference to save a little more RAM
 * Fixed Subscribe2 implementation of custom taxonomies
+* Fixed Bulk Management Format Change code to apply for all users
+* Fix for low impact security vulnerability

 = Version 8.1 by Matthew Robinson =